h0ly0ne/xosl/README.md

 ### MBR Disk Signature preservation

-The XOSL installer was written before it became common practice to use the 6 bytes starting at offset 440 of the MBR as a _disk signature_.
-As such, the installer expects to be able to install its boot code there.
-This result in other OSes being unable to boot properly after XOSL is installed because the disk signature they look for is no longer there.
-A patch was provided to shrink the IPL code to less than 440 byes so that it can fit the MBR without smashing the signature.
+The XOSL installer overwrites the 6 bytes starting at offset 440 of the MBR, the _disk signature_.
+This results in other OSes being unable to boot properly after XOSL is installed because the disk signature they look for is no longer there.
+A patch was provided to preserve its value when installing.
+This is also true when SBM is installed as part of the process.

 Have a look at the [Master Boot record Wikipedia page](https://en.wikipedia.org/wiki/Master_boot_record) for more details.

-For this to work, you _MUST NOT_ install Smart Boot Manager as part of XOSL
-installation: the fix only applies to the XOSL installer itself, but SBM still wipes out the disk signature.
-It could be possible to fix that too during installation, but it's too much work for a tool that is only meant to handle CD booting in an era where optical discs are fading away and BIOSes/UEFI firmwares handle that well enough.

 ## Build system